MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 ![Timeline showing three bookmarks hovering over one showing bookmark name](images/windbgx-timeline-bookmarks.png)

-You can right click the bookmark to travel to that position, rename or delete the bookmark.
+You can select and hold (or right-click) the bookmark to travel to that position, rename or delete the bookmark.

 ![Bookmark right click popup menu showing travel to position edit and remove](images/windbgx-timeline-bookmark-edit.png)